dyhes/zulip/zerver/webhooks/sentry/doc.md

 box that says **issues**.
 Make sure that you set up the permissions so that the integration will visible to the right people.

-    **NOTE:** Zulip also supports configuring this as a webhook in Sentry &mdash; which, while easier to configure (Navigate to **Settings > Integrations
+    **NOTE:** Aloha also supports configuring this as a webhook in Sentry &mdash; which, while easier to configure (Navigate to **Settings > Integrations
 > WebHooks**) may not include the full breadth of event types.
 For instance, some events, like issue assignments or issues being resolved, will not trigger